vdsingh/vdsingh/README.md

 Email: vdsingh@umass.edu

-The pinned projects are what I'm currently working on:
+The pinned projects are the mobile apps I've developed: